 Jordan Harbinger was podcasting before podcasting with a thing.
 He and his friend AJ (who also uses the last name Harbinger) debuted The Art of Charm podcast in 2006 to talk about social skills, meeting people, and building relationships.
-The Art of Charm now has more than 530 episodes and gets two million downloads per month by listeners eager to hear “the Charlie Rose of podcasting” talk with high-profile leaders in fields ranging from law and business to medicine and journalism about the social skills and mindset they use to succeed in their relationships at work and off the clock.
+The Jordan Harbinger Show (formerly Art of Charm) now has more than 530 episodes and gets two million downloads per month by listeners eager to hear “the Charlie Rose of podcasting” talk with high-profile leaders in fields ranging from law and business to medicine and journalism about the social skills and mindset they use to succeed in their relationships at work and off the clock.

 HostGator is a proud sponsor of The Art of Charm, and Jordan recently took the time to answer questions from our team about starting the podcast, why podcast producers must have a good website, and the steps new podcasters and site owners must take to succeed.
 The discussion has been edited and condensed.

 HostGator: Did The Art of Charm start as a podcast, a website, or something else?

 Jordan: It did start as a podcast.
 We started this as a hobby because AJ and I were having conversations about eye contact, vocal tonality, body language, persuasion, influence, and non-verbal communication.
 People were saying, ‘You should write a book.’

 I was studying for the bar exam, and AJ was a cancer biologist.
 We weren’t about to write anything because we didn’t have time, but we thought we could record our conversations and let those fly somewhere on the Internet.
 There wasn’t such a thing as podcasting when we initially envisioned this, or at least we didn’t know about it yet.
 AJ figured out that we could record things and put them in iTunes.

 HostGator: What made you decide to get a website?